Nataland/nataland.github.io/_posts/2018-07-04-BusinessLawChapter15.md

 - Bill is responsible for negligent misrepresentation, not negligence.
 ```
 ### Bailment
+- Fungible goods: goods that may be replaced with different but identical goods
 - Exists as a combination of Tort and Contract
+- Sub-bailment: A give to B who gave it to C
+	- B must obtain permission or consent from A
 - "Look after my stuff for me"
 	- Borrowing or lending
 	- Transfer of possession of goods to someone other than the owner, without transfer of ownership